This guide compares Sling TV vs. Fubo. Keep reading to see how these two streaming services stack up.

 Sling Blue seems to be designed for people that don’t want to use a TV antenna, but it’s not that great of a deal because the channel selection is somewhat thin overall and Sling TV’s local TV affiliate stations are extremely spotty.

-The Orange + Blue plan offers more channels overall, but at a price point of $50/month, you’re cutting down on overall savings and it might be better to spend a little extra cash on more overall features at fuboTV.
+The Orange + Blue plan offers more channels overall, but at its current price, you’re cutting down on overall savings and it might be better to spend a little extra cash on more overall features at Fubo.

 Related: Sling TV Channel List – What Channels are on Sling TV?